What is a Farm and Home Management Advisor?

 - Research information requested by farmers.

-Things a Farm and Home Management Advisor Should Know How to Do
+Qualities of a Farm and Home Management Advisor

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.